fractastical/metametaverse/README.md

 In addition to land display, we are actively working on several other adjacent projects:

 Metameta lang - a language for developing transforms to reality to allow a dyanmic upgrade path and location for metaverses https://github.com/fractastical/etherea/blob/master/metametalang.md

-MetaBrow - a wallet for storing and displaying metaverse related assets.
+MetaBrow - a wallet for displaying metaverse related assets.

+This is complemented by a research group working on noumenology and qualia or more specifically, taxonomies and languages for accurately describe and directly transfer mental objects into the metaverse